Is It Bad to Leave Your iPhone Charging Overnight in 2022?

 The thing is, not only you’ll lose time taking your phone to the store to get the replacement – you should take the prices into account as well.

-Because of Apple’s battery fiasco of 2017, the company lowered its replacement fees for a period.
+Because of Apple’s battery fiasco in 2017, the company lowered its replacement fees for a period.
 Nevertheless, prices went up again since the 1st of January, 2019.
 Today you can get a battery replacement for $69 for the iPhone X (which was the best selling smartphone in Q1 2018) and its siblings – XS, XS Max, and XR.
 If you own an older iPhone, its new battery will cost you $49.

 Apparently, most iPhone users prefer to spend some cash instead of charging their iPhones correctly.